cpplibv/vide/README.md

 - Improved compile time performance
 - Add context wrapped archives
 - Maybe: Context variables passed as additional function arguments
+- Change name to cerealv or cev to indicate the incompatibility with upstream

 cereal - A C++11 library for serialization